 - Is it worth not using Android?

 Thanks for any replies!

-RE: New to Replicant - Moto G? - Added by Paul Kocialkowski over 5 years ago
+RE: New to Replicant - Moto G? - Added by Paul Kocialkowski about 7 years ago

 - Replicant doesn't work on the Moto G, sorry (you can find reasons why on the forums, we probably already evaluated it)